joelsikkink/Speedrun-Central/README.md

 ## Roles and responsibilities:

-The responsibilities are generally towards finishing up the last bits of the program since we completed the program on the most part by checkpoint 3.
+The responsibilities are generally towards finishing up the last bits of the program since we completed the program on checkpoint 3.

  ### Joel:
 Completed